mlarocca/jsgraphs/readme/tutorial.md

 }
 ```

 That's not the easiest to visualize, though.
-One thing we can do, is reconstruct the path from the start vertex to any of the reacheable vertices (in this case, any other vertex in the graph, because they are all reacheable from `"1"`).
+One thing we can do is reconstruct the path from the start vertex to any of the reachable vertices (in this case, any other vertex in the graph, because they are all reachable from `"1"`).

-The result of the `Graph.bfs` method, in fact, is an object, an instance of class `BfsResult`, that in turn offer an interesting method: `reconstructPathTo`.
+The result of the `Graph.bfs` method, in fact, is an object, an instance of class `BfsResult`, that in turn offers an interesting method: `reconstructPathTo`.
 This method takes a destination vertex, and returns the shortest path (if any) from the starting point.

 ```javascript
 bfs.reconstructPathTo('"7"');   // [""1"", ""3"", ""4"", ""6"", ""7""]